 Drink up.
 One study published in the journal Psychopharmacology evaluated 12 volunteers; some drank a drank a beverage containing green tea extract while others drank a placebo beverage and then underwent functional magnetic resonance imaging.
 The study found that those who drank green tea extract had increased cognitive functioning.
 Researchers concluded that green tea may be helpful in treating cognitive impairments, such as psychiatric disorders.

 Walnuts are one of the top nuts for brain health, due to their large concentration of omega-3 fatty acids.
 A study published by The Journal of Nutrition, Health & Aging found that walnut consumption can actually boost mempry and cognitive function in adults ranging from ages 20 to 59.
 According to the study, individuals who had a daily serving of walnuts scored higher on cognitive tests than those who did not.

 This spice, often added in Indian dishes, is a great addition for a flavorful kick to your meals and a boost of brain power.
 Research conducted by Annals of Indian Academy of Neurology found that turmeric can actually help prevent and alleviate symptoms of Alzheimer's disease and dementia, as well as assist in the treatment of traumatic brain injury.
 It's such a brain-friendly food due to its anti-inflammatory effects on the body.

-Spinach is not only a tasty addition to your next dinnertime meal, it’s also packed with vitamin K, a brain-fueling nutrient found in most dark leafy greens.
-A study by Federation of American Societies for Experimental Biology, eating a serving of vitamin K-rich leafy greens daily can help slow down cognitive and memory decline in adults.
+Spinach is not only a tasty addition to your next dinnertime meal, it's also packed with vitamin K, a brain-fueling nutrient found in most dark leafy greens.
+A study by the Federation of American Societies for Experimental Biology, eating a serving of vitamin K-rich leafy greens daily can help slow down cognitive and memory decline in adults.